Silene csereii Baumg.

 Family - Caryophyllaceae

-Stem - Ascending to erect, to 75 cm, glabrous and usually strongly glaucous.
+Stem - Ascending to erect, to 75 cm, sometimes branched at the base, glabrous and usually strongly glaucous.

 Silene_csereii_stem.jpg Stem and leaves.